panteLx/aiocatalogs/README.md

 </div>

+# Project discontinuation notice

+**Important Notice:** As of June 2025, active development and maintenance of AIOCatalogs has been discontinued.
+While the project will remain available for use, no further updates, bug fixes, or support will be provided.
+Users are encouraged to explore alternative solutions for their catalog management needs.
+We thank the community for their support throughout the project's lifespan.

 > **Note**
 >
 > AIOCatalogs is an open-source addon that combines multiple catalog addons into a single one.
 It offers enhanced performance, user-friendly configuration, and supports various platforms like Stremio, Omni, Vidi, Fusion and more.
 Developed for maximum flexibility and compatibility.